 test-remote suite is located in

-It is the main test suite for checking the validity of an Opstrace cluster's health and functionality.
+It is the main test suite for checking the validity of an Opstrace instance's health and functionality.

 We run this test suite regularly as part of CI for each code commit.

-Architecturally, this test suite is designed to be executed locally on your machine for testing a remote Opstrace cluster through the Internet.
+Architecturally, this test suite is designed to be executed locally on your machine for testing a remote Opstrace instance through the Internet.

 WARNING: that this test suite is invasive.
-That is, never run it against a production cluster.
+That is, never run it against a production instance.

 The recommended way to run this test suite is via